Mecistops: Phylogeny

 The cladogram below is based on two studies that combined morphological and molecular (DNA sequencing) data.

-(Note that most morphological analyses find a closer relationship between Euthecodon and Brochuchus.)
+Recently recognised species (M. leptorhynchus, C. halli and the third Osteolaemus species) placed according to 2023 study by Sales-Oliveira et al.

 Alternatively, other morphological studies have recovered Mecistops as a basal member of Crocodylinae, more closely related to Crocodylus than to Osteolaemus and the other members of Osteolaeminae, as shown in the cladogram below.

-Extant Species
+Extant species

 Etymology

 The genus name Mecistops is most probably derived from the Ancient Greek words μήκιστ (mēkist) meaning "longest" and ὄψις (ópsis) meaning "aspect" or "appearance" or ὄψ (óps) meaning 'face'.

 Description

 Slender-snouted crocodiles are native to freshwater habitats in central and western Africa.
 They prefer highly vegetated bodies of water to hide from prey and potential predators.
 They are medium-sized crocodiles, typically slightly smaller than the Nile crocodile, but are larger than several other species of crocodilians.
 Adults are typically about 2.5 m long, but have been known to reach 4.2 m.
 They weigh between 125 and 325 kg.
 Males are significantly larger than females.
 They have a slender snout used for catching prey, hence their name.
 They are incredibly shy and adversely impacted by human disturbance.